Hit in a Crosswalk_ What to Do After a Pedestrian Accident in Georgia Image

 Consult a Personal Injury Attorney

-Pedestrians have rights, but insurance companies and at-fault drivers will do everything they can to minimize your claim or deny it outright.
-A personal injury attorney won’t back down in the fight for your compensation.
+Pedestrians have rights, but insurance companies and at-fault drivers will do everything possible to minimize or deny your claim outright.
+A personal injury attorney takes a settlement and won’t back down in the fight for your compensation.

 It might be hard to remember this list in the heat of the moment.
 If you can only remember a couple of things, remember to call 911 and find an attorney.
 Your lawyer will help fill in as many gaps as possible.